 Traffic.
 Parking lots.
 Long lines.
 Packed malls.
 Money worries.
 Does this sound like your holiday season?
-It pexels-photo-54200sure sounds like mine.
+It sure sounds like mine.
 When those first Christmas commercials start showing up right after Halloween, my mind starts racing with all of the things I HAVE to do before the holidays arrive.
 Stress bubbles up inside me and I feel like there’s never enough time.
 Whatever happened to the days when the holidays were magical and joyful?

 I’m going to offer you a simple way to plan a stress-free holiday season full of magic.